llinda/pixelpy/README.md

 #pixelpy
-PixelPy is a tool to make it easier to label pixel coordinates of areas in images.
-This was written specifically to label the positions of items within visual scenes so that this data could then be used to configure an eyetracking experiment.
+PixelPy is a tool that makes it easier to label pixel coordinates of areas in images.
+This was written specifically to label items within visual scenes for an eyetracking experiment.
+Basically, it lets you draw a rectangle or oval directly onto an image and outputs the coordinates of the shape to an output file.

+Hopefully it'll make your life easier.

+##Features
+- Label as many images as you want
+- Label as many sections within the images as you want
+- Label as rectangles or ovals
+- Instructions can be different for each image
+- Saves coordinate information in computer-readable format

 ##Configuration
 Before you can use PixelPy, you have to figure configure it to work with the directories you want.
 It's pretty easy to configure...
 I've included a sample